intameli/T1A3/readme.md

 Fire attacks also have dmg.
 The method damages the player and then defines two functions inside the copied attack dictionary that is then added to the ailments list.
 The apply function damages and prints and the end function just prints that it's over.
 This allows the attack to do damage over multiple turns.

 The tile_smash attack also adds an ailment.
 It doesn't take dmg, just turns and type.
 This attack picks a random tile and changes the weight of all instances of that tile to 0 (so it no longer contributes to damage).
-The weight that was taken from the letter is stored in the attack dictionary so it can be used in the end function to return the letter to its original weight.
+The weight that was taken from the letter is stored in a variable so it can be used in the end function to return the letter to its original weight.

 ### Player Class